Penn1084/alx-system_engineering-devops/0x01-shell_permissions/README.md

- chmod a+x hello is a script that adds execution permission to the owner chmod 007 hello is  a script that sets the permission to a file chmod 753 hello is  a script that displays the details of a file
+ chmod a+x hello is a script that adds execution permission to the owner chmod 007 hello is  a script that sets the permission to a file chmod 753 hello is  a script that displays the details of a file "chmod --reference=olleh hello" is a script that replicates a file details"